 Executive Search Firms

 The Enhanced Code of Conduct requires a more exacting standard of best practice on gender equal selection.
 Accreditation under the Code is performance/output based, as well as qualitative.
-It acknowledges those firms at the forefront of helping boards enhance their gender balance, with a strong track record in promoting gender diversity in the FTSE 350 and having done much to fuel the progress towards 33% on FTSE 350 boards.
+It acknowledges those firms at the forefront of helping boards enhance their gender balance, with a strong track record in promoting gender diversity in the FTSE 350 and having done much to fuel the progress towards 33%, and now moving towards 40%, on FTSE 350 boards.

 Accredited firms are required to have demonstrated the following in the last 12 months:

-- At least 40% of their FTSE 350 board appointments have been to women
+- At least 40% of their FTSE 100 and 40% FTSE 250 board appointments have been to women

 - To have supported the appointment of at least 4 women to FTSE 350 boards

-Congratulations to the 10 Executive Search Firms that have qualified this year under the Enhanced Code of Conduct.
+Congratulations to the 9 Executive Search Firms that have qualified this year under the Enhanced Code of Conduct for the FTSE 350, and to the 3 Executive Search Firms working with smaller FTSE listed companies, large privately owned, Government or Not-for-Profit Boards, that are also recognised below in a separate ‘Beyond FTSE 350’ category.
 These are the firms in the UK who are currently appointing more women than most to British boards and working hard to shift gender balance at the top.

 Enhanced Code Accredited Firms